 Kimberly has directed governmental affairs divisions across multi-state regions, managed state and federal political action committees and recruitment and led Public Affairs departments.
 Gencur Svaty Public Affairs is structured to create strategies and campaigns beyond Statehouse legislative work and fundraising.
 For nearly two decades, GSPA has connected people, promoted ideas and grown communities through an evolving suite of technology, marketing, design, polling and campaign services.
 Kimberly’s love of good public policy and significant experience navigating–and influencing– the political process drives her.

 A seventh-generation urban girl, Kimberly wed a fifth-generation farm boy.
-Kimberly and husband Joshua, formerly Kansas Secretary of Agriculture and a seven-year State Representative, have two young sons, a daughter, and operate Free State Farms – a diversified crop and livestock farm in Ellsworth, Kansas.
+Kimberly and husband Joshua, formerly Kansas Secretary of Agriculture and a seven-year State Representative, have two young sons, two young daughters, and own and operate Free State Farms – a diversified crop and livestock farm in Ellsworth, Kansas.

 Senior Advisor for Agriculture and Intergovernmental Affairs – Kansas

 Joshua Svaty is the senior advisor for Agriculture and Intergovernmental Affairs for the Kansas Power Alliance.
 Svaty served on former Gov. Parkinson’s cabinet as Secretary of Agriculture.
 Svaty will work with the various layers of local government, industry partners and community and stakeholder organizations within Kansas.
 Svaty joins his wife, Kimberly Svaty, the long-time voice of the wind and solar industry across Kansas and in the Kansas State Capitol.
 Together, they will represent the Kansas Power Alliance members in policy forums, seeking to encourage and support the production, storage and transmission of electricity generated by wind and solar power as well as energy storage and next generation energy technologies.